dataanalystanjali/excel-sales-finance-analytics/README.md

 ## Project Overview
 This project analyzes sales and financial performance using Microsoft Excel.
 The objective is to generate meaningful business insights through data analysis and interactive reports.

+About Company :
+AtliQ Hardware is a multinational company that sells products such as printers, mice, PCs, etc., to two customer types: e-commerce platforms (e.g., Amazon, Flipkart) and brick-and-mortar stores (e.g., Croma, Best Buy).
+The company uses three sales channels:

+Retailer: Croma, Amazon
+Distributor: Neptune
+Direct Channel: AtliQ e Store, AtliQ Exclusive

+Project Objective :

+The primary goal of this project is to analyze AtliQ Hardware's sales and financial performance from 2019 to 2021.
+This analysis will support the company in making informed decisions for growth, identifying sales trends, and evaluating market performance.
+The fiscal year for AtliQ Hardware runs from September to August.

+Techniques used :-

+ETL Process with Power Query :
+Extracted data from multiple sources, cleaned inconsistent values, fixed headers, and transformed negative quantities into absolute values.
+Date Table Creation :
+Built a dedicated Date Table in Power Query to ensure unique dates for accurate time-based analysis.
+Fiscal Calendar Setup :
+Derived fiscal months and quarters in Power Pivot to align reporting with AtliQ Hardware’s fiscal year.
+Data Modeling :
+Created relationships between fact and dimension tables using Power Pivot for structured and reliable data analysis.
+Supplementary Data Integration :
+Added additional datasets into the model through Power Pivot to enhance overall insights.
+DAX Calculations :
+Used DAX to build dynamic calculated columns and measures for deeper analytical flexibility.
+Pivot Table Reporting :
+Designed Pivot Tables to summarize sales and financial performance effectively.
+Conditional Formatting :
+Applied conditional formatting to highlight key trends, variances, and important metrics

 📊 Key Business Insights
 1. Net Sales Growth